rreece/deep-learning-101/computer-vision.md

 [batch_size][height][width][n_channels]  =  e.g. [8][224][224][3]
 ```

-This shape denoted as `NHWC`, and referred to as "channels last".
+This shape is denoted as `NHWC` and referred to as "channels last".
 Another convention is to use `NCHW`, referred to as "channels first".